timbru31/apple-developer-learnings/README.md

 It seems like Xcode is not picking up the changed *Display Name* nor *Bundle Identifier* sometimes.
 Solution: Click into the text fields and maybe add a space and remove it again, i.e. refresh the field.
 Then hit the play button again.

+## The organizer disappeared!

+When you accidentally close the *Organizer* (the window that opens once you *archived* your app in order to upload it to iTunes Connect) you might find yourself searching for it.
+Luckily you can easily open it again:
+> Window -> Organizer

+## iTunes Connect refuses apps that are uploaded from Xcode Beta versions

+While you might need a Beta of Xcode in order to deploy to iOS Beta devices, the thumb rule is: **never deploy with a Xcode Beta to iTunes Connect!**

+Otherwise you will be greeted by an error message like this:

+> New apps and app updates must be built with the public (GM) versions of Xcode 6 or later, macOS, and iOS SDK.
+Don't submit apps built with beta software including beta macOS builds.
+> Invalid sdk value.
+The value provided for the sdk portion of LC_VERSION_MIN_IPHONEOS in MyApp.app/MyApp is 11.1 which is greater than the maximum allowed value of 11.0.